 The best weekend getaways in the USA with tips on where to stay!
-Life is too short to wait around for the perfect time to travel; make use of your weekends and explore some of the most amazing cities right here in the United States.
+Life is too short to wait around for the perfect time to travel; make use of your weekends and explore some of the most amazing weekend trips right here in the United States.

 Best Long Weekend Trips In USA